Special enrollment What you need to know

 What are qualifying life events?

 A qualifying life event, also known as a QLE, is a change in circumstance that may allow you to enroll in coverage outside of the annual Open Enrollment period.
+A COVID-19 Special Enrollment Period from February 15, 2021 to May 15, 2021 is available if you are seeking health insurance.

 Qualifying life events include: